ucdavis-bioinformatics-training/2018-Alliance-for-Global-Health-and-Science-Makerere-University_MCA/dbcAmplicons/dbcAmplicons_installing_software.md

 1. You should have verified all the software works by viewing their help docs
 2. Verify that the flash executable is indeed in the bin folder
 3. We've modified your PATH and added 1 new environment variable, RDP_PATH, verify the PATH and the new env variable.
-4. We added a multiple lines to your mca_profile.
+4. We added a multiple lines to your \.bash_profile.
 How many lines?

 Now log out, log back in and verify that each application still works.
 Ex.

-	source ~/mca_profile
 	flash2 -h

-To verify RDP use
+To verify RDP and dbcAmplicons use

 	java -jar $RDP_PATH/classifier.jar classify
 	dbcAmplicons -h

-You can check the current version of everything with, we usually save the output of this in the project file to remind ourselves which versions were run.
+You can check the current version of everything with

 	dbcVersionReport.sh

-You can test the dbcAmplicons installation buy running the script test_dbAmplicons.sh, in the tests folder.
+We usually save the output of this in the project file to remind ourselves which versions of software were run for that project.

+If for some reason installation failed you can extract a copy from the workshop share

+	cd
+	cd mca_example
+	tar xzvf /share/biocore/workshops/2018_May_MCA/software.tar.gz

+You still need to set up the same environment variable in your \.bash_profile.
+These lines should be in your .bash_profile

+  export PATH=~/mca_example/bin:$PATH
+  module load java/jdk1.8
+  export RDP_PATH=~/mca_example/src/RDPTools
+  module load python-libs/2.7.6-ubuntu
+  source ~/mca_example/src/dbcA_virtualenv/bin/activate

 ---

 **7\.** Last lets copy the workshop data into our home directory.

   cd
   cd mca_example
-	cp /home/msettles/Illumina_Reads.tar.gz .
+  cp -r /share/biocore/workshops/2018_May_MCA/Illumina_Reads .
-	tar zxvf Illumina_Reads.tar.gz

 Take a look at the files ... what is inside the Illumina_Reads folder?